MarkusBiggus/SonnenBackup/README.md

 ### activity_state
 "standby" indicates the battery is neither charging nor discharging.
 The battery could be fully charged, fully discharged or at backup reserve charge.
-Must be read in conjuction with *usable_charge* to determine the reason for "standby".
+Must be read in conjuction with *usable_charge* to determine the reason for "standby".  \
+Activity "discharging reserve" & "discharged" can only happen when *system_status* is "OffGrid".

 ### Timestamps
 Timestamps are datetime.datetime objects.  \